SajavaC/SalesDB/README.md

 - **Business Value:** Provides a high-level view of purchasing frequency and product movement, supporting inventory planning and procurement decisions.

 > **Note:** Monthly and weekly averages in this report are calculated using a fixed six-month period.
 As a result, stores that opened recently may have slightly lower averages because inactive months are included in the calculation.

+### **Distributor_Monthly_Sales.sql**

+Creates a month-by-month summary of distributor sales for each inventory item using a pivot table.

+**Business Value**

+Provides a quick historical view of purchasing trends, serving as a practical reference when reviewing inventory movement and preparing demand forecasts.

+### **Distributor_Monthly_Sales_by_DC.sql**

+Summarizes monthly distributor sales by distribution center, allowing purchasing patterns to be compared across different regions.

+**Business Value**

+Supports inventory planning by highlighting regional demand differences and helping determine whether purchasing behavior varies between distribution centers.